MG-source-1/backtester/README.md

 # Strategy Backtester

-atA modular systematic trading backtester.
-All data is sourced exclusively from **Alpaca Markets** (SIP feed) — no Yahoo Finance.
+A modular systematic trading backtester.
+All data is sourced exclusively from **Alpaca Markets** (SIP feed).

 ---